-- 4. Remove the container and dispose of the fuel in a safe place. - 5.
-The secondary filter element must be replaced at the same time as the primary filter element.
+6. The secondary filter element (if equipped) must be replaced at the same time as the primary filter element.
 Refer to the Operation and Maintenance Manual, "Fuel System Secondary Filter - Replace".

 Fuel System Primary Filter/ Water Separator - Drain

 Fuel leaked or spilled onto hot surfaces or electrical components can cause a fire.
 To help prevent possible injury, turn the start switch off when changing fuel filters or water separator elements.
 Clean up fuel spills immediately.